Where can I charge my electric car for free?

 Which types of EV chargers are free to use?

-Zap-Map and electroverse both have filters that can help you find free charging points.
+Zap-Map has a filter that can help you find free charging points.

 Users of the site can use the filter functionality to search by payment and "free to use" to provide a map of all the free charge points currently across the UK.